pbugnion/gmaps/docs/source/how-to-release.rst

  - Verify that the new version is available by running ``pip install gmaps`` in a new virtual environment.

  - Run ``invoke postrelease <version>``, where ``version`` is the version number of the new release.
 This will commit the changes in version, add an annotated tag from the changelog and push the changes to Github.

- - Change the version number in ``_version.py`` back to a ``dev`` version.
-It's better to bump just the patch release, even if you think the next release may be a minor release.

- - Commit the change with a message like `Back to dev`.

- - Push the change to master.